Tiffydidit/Review-Work-/week4d1.md

 Belem is an awesome instructor and I'm getting so much better at css.
 Wokepedia is going together well too, I just need to find the motivation to do it.
 I honestly need to find the motivation to do anything - I haven't showered in idk how many days.

+I think the universe is trying to teach me how to be content and gratful when things are not coming up roses,